18th century in literature: 1700–1709

 1700: William Congreve's play The Way of the World premiered.
 Although unsuccessful at the time, The Way of the World is a good example of the sophistication of theatrical thinking during this period, with complex subplots and characters intended as ironic parodies of common stereotypes.

 1703: Nicholas Rowe's domestic drama The Fair Penitent, an adaptation of Massinger and Field's Fatal Dowry, appeared; it would later be pronounced by Dr Johnson to be one of the most pleasing tragedies in the language.
 Also in 1703 Sir Richard Steele's comedy The Tender Husband achieved some success.

 1704: Jonathan Swift (Irish satirist) published A Tale of a Tub and The Battle of the Books and John Dennis published his Grounds of Criticism in Poetry.
 The Battle of the Books begins with a reference to the use of a glass (which, in those days, would mean either a mirror or a magnifying glass) as a comparison to the use of satire.
 Swift is, in this, very much the child of his age, thinking in terms of science and satire at one and the same time.
 Swift often patterned his satire after Juvenal, the classical satirist.
 He was one of the first English novelists and also a political campaigner.
 His satirical writing springs from a body of liberal thought which produced not only books but also political pamphlets for public distribution.
 Swift's writing represents the new, the different and the modern attempting to change the world by parodying the ancient and incumbent.
 The Battle of the Books is a short writing which demonstrates his position very neatly.

+1706: Dildoides: A Burlesque Poem was published in London, attributed on its title page to Samuel Butler (an attribution rejected by modern scholarship) and sometimes credited to Sir Charles Sedley.

 1707: Henry Fielding was born on 22 April.

 1711: Alexander Pope began a career in literature with the publishing of his An Essay on Criticism.

 1712: French philosophical writer Jean Jacques Rousseau was born on 28 June and his countryman Denis Diderot was born the following year 1713 on 5 October.
 Also in 1712 Pope published The Rape of the Lock and in 1713 Windsor Forest.

 1709: Samuel Johnson was born on 18 September in Lichfield, Staffordshire.